ks-labs/adonis5-audit/README.md

 # 🔖 Adonis5 Audit
 [![test](https://github.com/ks-labs/adonis5-audit/actions/workflows/test.yml/badge.svg)](https://github.com/ks-labs/adonis5-audit/actions/workflows/test.yml)

-Audit lucid models with Adonisjs V5 easily with helper functions !!
-After setup everthing that you need its call its `await MyAuditedModel.save({ ctx })`
+Functional helper functions to Audit Lucid Models with easily!
+After setup the steps below you only need call that
+> `await MyAuditedModel.save({ ctx })`

+And voila your model has been audited.

 ## How to use